-Controversies have centered on the challenge of establishing the diagnosis, whether the neo-adjuvant therapy is actually needed, and most recently whether combined neo-adjuvant chemoradiotherapy should also be offered to patients with resectable disease.
-Concern regarding establishing the diagnosis was addressed by a study from Mayo Clinic which examined those with and without a tissue diagnosis prior to initiation of neoadjuvant therapy and found no difference in the rates of residual malignancy in the explanted liver, and no difference in the risk of recurrence disease following transplantation.
+Controversies have centered on the challenge of establishing the diagnosis, whether the neoadjuvant therapy is actually needed, and most recently whether combined neoadjuvant chemoradiotherapy should also be offered to patients with resectable disease.
+Concern regarding establishing the diagnosis was addressed by a study from Mayo Clinic that examined those with and without a tissue diagnosis before initiation of neoadjuvant therapy and found no difference in the rates of residual malignancy in the explanted liver, and no difference in the risk of recurrence disease following transplantation.
 The question of whether the therapy is actually needed has been raised by a study of 249 patients in the European Liver Transplant Registry transplanted during 1990-2010.
+They selected

-They selected 28 patients who met the selection criteria currently used by UNOS except they did not receive neoadjuvant therapy.
-This group had a 5-year OS of 59% and thus the authors argue that selection alone is the essential component.
-However, concerns about the impact of selection bias have limited the interpretation of these findings, and there are multiple other reports which note high recurrence rates and poor survival in patients transplanted with incidental, early pCCA.
-A recent multicenter retrospective study found patients with unresectable pCCA undergoing combined neoadjuvant therapy and LT had superior 5-year OS (64% vs 18%; P < 0.001), versus those undergoing resection who otherwise met LT criteria.
-Results remained significant in an intention-to-treat analysis, even after accounting for tumor size, nodal status, and PSC (P=0.049).
+28 patients who met the selection criteria currently used by united network for organ sharing except they did not receive neoadjuvant therapy.
+This group had a 5-y OS of 59% and thus the authors argue that selection alone is the essential component.
+However, concerns about the impact of selection bias have limited the interpretation of these findings, and there are multiple other reports that note high recurrence rates and poor survival in patients transplanted with incidental, early pCCA.
+A recent multicenter retrospective study found that patients with unresectable pCCA undergoing combined neoadjuvant therapy and LT had superior 5-y OS (64% versus 18%; P < 0.001), versus those undergoing resection who otherwise met LT criteria.
+Results remained significant in an intention-to-treat analysis, even after accounting for tumor size, nodal status, and primary sclerosing cholangitis (P = 0.049).
 The critical shortage of available liver allografts plus the need for life-long immunosuppression are important considerations that must also be considered, and there is an ongoing prospective randomized trial in France (NCT02232932), which has the potential to answer this question.
-This is a multicenter study comparing an interventional group with LT preceded by neoadjuvant chemoradiation therapy and a control group undergoing liver and extrahepatic bile duct resection for "resectable" pCCA, with overall survival at 5 years being the primary endpoint.
+This is a multicenter study comparing an interventional group with LT preceded by neoadjuvant chemoradiation therapy and a control group undergoing liver and extrahepatic bile duct resection for "resectable" pCCA, with OS at 5 y being the primary endpoint.

-Recommendations:
+Recommendations

-- 1. LT for pCCA can be considered in patients with unresectable disease after neoadjuvant chemo-radiation in centers with a specific protocol (Moderate level of evidence, conditional recommendation). - 2.
-Transplant teams should prepare for arterial and venous jump grafts in the setting of LT for pCCA (Moderate level of evidence, strong recommendation). - 3.
-Diagnostic criteria for pCCA in the setting of LT include a dominant stricture of the perihilar bile duct and 1 or more of the following: positive cytology by endoscopic brushing or biopsy demonstrating pCCA, FISH polysomy or elevated CA 19-9 > 100 in the absence of cholangitis (Moderate level of evidence, conditional recommendation).
+- 1. LT for pCCA can be considered in patients with unresectable disease after neoadjuvant chemoradiation in centers with a specific protocol (moderate level of evidence, conditional recommendation). - 2.
+Transplant teams should prepare for arterial and venous jump grafts in the setting of LT for pCCA (moderate level of evidence, strong recommendation). - 3.
+Diagnostic criteria for pCCA in the setting of LT include a dominant stricture of the perihilar bile duct and 1 or more of the following: positive cytology by endoscopic brushing or biopsy demonstrating pCCA, fluorescence in situ hybridization polysomy, or elevated CA 19.9 > 100 U/mL in the absence of cholangitis (moderate level of evidence, conditional recommendation).